 The neighborhood cleanup initiative involves an aggressive clean-up effort, targeting different neighborhoods throughout the county, with crew members and volunteers picking up a variety of debris and waste, including electronics, furniture and household items.

-Since 2016, more than 2,500 of debris were collected and disposed of through the Community Redevelopment Agency's neighborhood cleanups.
+Since 2016, more than 2,708 tons (5,416,000 pounds) of debris were collected and disposed of through the Community Redevelopment Agency's Safe Neighborhood Program.

 The county's neighborhood cleanup program is hosted by the Escambia County Community Redevelopment Agency's Safe Neighborhood Program.
 Local partners include Escambia County Waste Services, Environmental Code Enforcement, Public Works, Animal Services and Road Prison, along with the City of Pensacola Sanitation Department and Keep Pensacola Beautiful.
 During the cleanups, county staff handle issues such as roaming dogs and cats, unsafe structures, tree trimming, right of way mowing, street sweeping, household hazardous waste recycling and more.